-The Company accounts for its stock-based compensation in accordance with Accounting Standards Codification, or ASC, 718 Compensation-Stock Compensation, which establishes accounting for share-based awards, including stock options and restricted stock, exchanged for services and requires companies to expense the estimated fair value of these awards over the requisite service period.
-The Company recognizes stock-based compensation expense in operations based on the fair value of the award on the date of the grant.
+The Company accounts for its stock-based compensation in accordance with applicable accounting guidance which establishes accounting for sharebased awards, including stock options and restricted stock, exchanged for services and requires companies to expense the estimated fair value of these awards over the requisite service period.
+The Company recognizes stock-based compensation expense in operations based on the fair value of the award on the date of the grant net of estimated forfeitures.
 The resulting compensation expense is recognized on a straight-line basis over the requisite service period or sooner if the awards immediately vest.
 The Company determines the fair value of stock options issued using a Black-Scholes-Merton option pricing model.
 Certain assumptions used in the model include expected volatility, dividend yield, risk-free interest rate, and expected term.
 For restricted stock, the fair value is the closing market price per share on the grant date.
 See Note 8 - Stock-Based Compensation for a description of these assumptions.

-(d) Common Stock Warrant Liability
+(d) Common Stock Warrants and Warrant Liability

-The Company accounts for common stock warrants issued as freestanding instruments in accordance with applicable accounting guidance provided in ASC Topic 480, Distinguishing Liabilities From Equity, as either liabilities or as equity instruments depending on the specific terms of the warrant agreement.
-The Company classifies warrant liabilities on the consolidated balance sheet as long-term liabilities, which are revalued at each balance sheet date subsequent to the initial issuance.
+The Company accounts for common stock warrants issued as freestanding instruments in accordance with applicable accounting guidance as either liabilities or as equity instruments depending on the specific terms of the warrant agreement.
+The Company classifies warrant liabilities on the consolidated balance sheet based on their terms as long-term liabilities, which are revalued at each balance sheet date subsequent to the initial issuance.
 Changes in the fair value of the warrants are reflected in the consolidated statement of operations as "Change in fair value of common stock warrant liability."
 The Company uses the Black-Scholes-Merton pricing model to value the related warrant liabilities.
 Certain assumptions used in the model include expected volatility, dividend yield, risk-free interest rate, and expected term.
 See Note 6 - Fair Value Measurements for a description of these assumptions.